joanpablo/google_images_dataset_builder/README.md

-# google_images_dataset_builder
+# Dataset Builder from Google Images
-This is a simple project for building an images Dataset from Google Images Search Engine
+This is a project for building an images Dataset from Google Images Search Engine